ProfBird/AndroidAppExamples-Java/README.md

 # CIS399AndroidDemos
-Demos of Android apps for CIS 399 at the University of Oregon
+Demos of Android apps for CIS 399 at the University of Oregon.
+Apps were created using Android Studio.

 Note: All these apps are in one repository, so you will need to download or clone the whole repository even if you